alan-turing-institute/whatwhat/README.md

 >    This will create a bottle (a prebuilt binary) in that directory and will print a new `bottle do` block to your terminal
 > 1. Copy that code snippet, go to the [ruby file](https://github.com/alan-turing-institute/homebrew-hut23/blob/main/whatwhat.rb) in the [homebrew-hut23](https://github.com/alan-turing-institute/homebrew-hut23/) and paste it to overwrite the previous `bottle do` instructions.
 > 1. Commit the changes to main

-**The following steps must still be done manually.**
-The eventual aim is that the `update_whatwhat` executable will perform all of them for you as well:

-1. Rename the bottle file to remove one of the dashes (i.e. from `whatwhat--` to `whatwhat-`)
+> 1. Rename the bottle file to remove one of the dashes (i.e. from `whatwhat--` to `whatwhat-`)
-1. Going back to the [whatwhat repo](https://github.com/alan-turing-institute/whatwhat/) go to releases -> tags tab and click on the latest tag.
+> 1. Going back to the [whatwhat repo](https://github.com/alan-turing-institute/whatwhat/) go to releases -> tags tab and click on the latest tag.
-1. Click create release from tag
+> 1. Click create release from tag
-1. Upload the binary from your computer
+> 1. Upload the binary from your computer
-1. Click 'publish release'
+> 1. Click 'publish release'
-1. Copy the url of the release and paste this as the first line within `bottle do` in the [ruby file](https://github.com/alan-turing-institute/homebrew-hut23/blob/main/whatwhat.rb), in the form of `root_url "https://github.com/alan-turing-institute/whatwhat/releases/download/<VERSION>"`.
+> 1. Copy the url of the release and paste this as the first line within `bottle do` in the [ruby file](https://github.com/alan-turing-institute/homebrew-hut23/blob/main/whatwhat.rb), in the form of `root_url "https://github.com/alan-turing-institute/whatwhat/releases/download/<VERSION>"`.
 Note this should be the same as the url, but with 'download' rather than 'tag'.
 Make sure you commit this change.
-1. This should now work - users will now be able to `brew install` the latest version of Whatwhat.
+> 1. This should now work - users will now be able to `brew install` the latest version of Whatwhat.